Triatoma virus

 Triatoma virus (TrV) is a virus belonging to the insect virus family Dicistroviridae.
 Within this family, there are currently 3 genera and 15 species of virus.
-Triatoma virus belongs to the genus Cripavirus.
+Triatoma virus belongs to the genus Triatovirus.
 It is non-enveloped and its genetic material is positive-sense, single-stranded RNA.
 The natural hosts of triatoma virus are invertebrates.
 TrV is a known pathogen to Triatoma infestans, the major vector of Chagas disease in Argentina which makes triatoma virus a major candidate for biological vector control as opposed to chemical insecticides.
 Triatoma virus was first discovered in 1984 when a survey of pathogens of triatomes was conducted in the hopes of finding potential biological control methods for T. infestans.

 Viral classification

 TrV is a positive-sense, single-stranded RNA virus.
 It belongs to virus Group IV.
 Virus groups are based on the Baltimore classification system.
 The Baltimore classification system is based on the method of viral mRNA synthesis utilized by the virus.
-TrV is a cripavirus in the family Dicistroviridae and the order Picornavirales.
+TrV is in the genus Triatovirus in the family Dicistroviridae and the order Picornavirales.

 Structure

 The protein capsid of the virus is 30 nm in diameter.
 The capsid has icosahedral symmetry and a pseudo-triangulation number of 3.
 By weight, 65% of the virion is protein and 35% is RNA.
-The genetic material of TrV consists of a single strand of positive-sense RNA with a relative molecular weight of 3x106.
+The genetic material of TrV consists of a single strand of positive-sense RNA with a relative molecular weight of 3 million.
 The viral particle also contains four polypeptides with molecular weights of 39, 37, 33, and 45 kDa, respectively.
 Four structural proteins comprise the capsid: VP1, VP2, VP3, and VP4.
 VP1, VP2, and VP3 compose the main structural units of the capsid while VP4 is not icosahedrally ordered within the capsid.
 This is possibly due to residues around the 5-fold axis in the VP1, VP2, and VP3 subunit that are not complementary to the corresponding residues in the structure of VP4.